 8. Indonesia: Java & Bali

 Java is a volcano-dotted island that’s at the geographic and economic center of Indonesia and home to more than half its people.
-Java is one of the most populated places on this planet.
+The island is one of the most populated places on this planet.

 Most articles you will find about Bali are extremely positive and will make you believe it’s almost paradise on earth.
 Maybe that’s the reason I didn’t write anything about Bali because I don’t agree with that.